Denopia/LOMEX2/README.md

 ### Dependencies

-Check the BFCounter and SPOA dependencies.
+* Check the BFCounter and SPOA dependencies.
-(Maybe something more?)
+* (Maybe something more?)

 ### License
+* SAKE is released under MIT license
+* Modified version of SPOA is released under its original license (MIT)
+* Modified BFCounter is released under its original license (GPL3)
+* (Also check the licenses of different parts of BFCounter in the original README file)